-Mayo Clinic doctors trained in heart disease (cardiologists), heart surgery (cardiac surgeons) and other heart valve disease specialists collaborate as a multidisciplinary team to provide you with coordinated, comprehensive care.
+Mayo Clinic doctors trained in heart disease (cardiologists), doctors trained in heart surgery (cardiovascular surgeons) and other heart valve disease specialists work together to provide you with coordinated, comprehensive care.
 This collaborative approach means doctors can often evaluate you and develop a treatment plan within two or three days.

 Doctors at Mayo Clinic provide care for you as a whole person.
 Doctors take the time to get to know you and work with you to provide exactly the care you need.

 Advanced diagnosis and treatment